Currency - Kuwaiti dinar

 دك

-The Kuwaiti dinar (دينار, code: KWD) is the currency of Kuwait.
+The Kuwaiti dinar (دينار كويتي, code: KWD) is the currency of Kuwait.
 It is sub-divided into 1,000 fils.
-The Kuwaiti dinar is currently the world's highest-valued currency unit per face value.

-The dinar was introduced in 1968 to replace the Gulf rupee, equal to the Indian rupee.
-It was initially equivalent to one pound sterling.
-As the rupee was fixed at 1 shilling 6 pence, that resulted in a conversion rate of 13 1⁄3 rupees to the dinar.
+The dinar was introduced in 1961 to replace the Gulf rupee, equal to the Indian rupee.
+It was initially equivalent to £1 stg.
+As the rupee was fixed at 1/6d, that resulted in a conversion rate of Rs.13 1⁄3 to KD 1.

 When Iraq invaded Kuwait in 1990, the Iraqi dinar replaced the Kuwaiti dinar as the currency and large quantities of banknotes were stolen by the invading forces.
 After liberation, the Kuwaiti dinar was restored as the country's currency and a new banknote series was introduced, allowing the previous notes, including those stolen, to be demonetized.